Guide to Writing Your Thesis/Dissertation

 Copies of Dissertation and Thesis

-Copies of Ph.D. dissertations are also uploaded in PDF format to the Cornell Library Repository, eCommons.
-Two print copies of master’s theses and doctoral dissertations are submitted to Cornell University Library by ProQuest.
+Copies of Ph.D. dissertations and masters theses are also uploaded in PDF format to the Cornell Library Repository, eCommons.
+A print copy of each master’s theses and doctoral dissertations is submitted to Cornell University Library by ProQuest.